 In addition to the challenge of securing support for the costs associated with registering and attending the University, many students are also faced with financial obstacles related to their day-to-day lives that further impede their ability to complete their education.

 By securing private resources to assist our students through retention funds, we can establish a dedicated pool of funds available to help students with emergency needs that may impact their ability to continue their education.
 These retention funds are designed to provide funding to help address a verified need associated with a student’s education.
-This type of funding may be designated for tuition, course fees, books, housing, transportation, or other relevant needs.During the 2017-2018 academic year, WKU awarded more than $200,000 to help students persist in their educational goals.
-The actual need was much higher, and, through private support, WKU can ensure that students are able to persist and graduate.
+This type of funding may be designated for tuition, course fees, books, housing, transportation, or other relevant needs.Through private support, WKU can ensure that students are able to persist and graduate.

 Beyond efforts to recruit and retain students, the WKU Opportunity Fund will also enable our students to access educational experiences that might otherwise remain out of their reach.
 It will help students attend conferences, study abroad, pursue research, participate in national internships, present papers, and take part in other opportunities to help them prepare for life and work.

 Study Abroad: Research shows that education abroad leads to higher retention and graduation rates.
 International experiences contribute to the preparation of productive, adaptable, engaged, and socially responsible citizen leaders in our global society, and WKU is committed to helping students from diverse backgrounds to study abroad.

 Study Away: Study Away allows students to experience travel and learning within the United States.
 This type of experience provides innovative learning opportunities for our students, as well as a sense of discovery through the application of theory to real-world experiences.